 Hazard Mitigation Strategy Mitigation Action Status Priority Ranking Time- frame Jurisdictions Responsibility County Comments on Planning Mechanisms for Implementation Possible Funding 16 Severe Summer Storms Structure and Infrastructure Projects Implement construction or retrofit projects for safe rooms or storm shelters in identified vulnerable locations.
 Ongoing High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna and School Districts SC Emergency Management, HC Public Health, in coordination with townships and local cities Any community safe room projects that the County is involved in will be part of the Steele County Emergency Management program.
 SC Emergency Management will work with any school or jurisdiction seeking to develop an application to FEMA for a safe room project.
-County/City budgets Possible FEMA HMA funding for Safe Room Construction 17 Severe Summer Storms Mitigation Preparedness & Response Support Upgrade the warning siren paging system to newer technologies, and identify areas for voice sirens.
+Steele County EM Budget, General Funds, and Staff time./ City Budgets, General funds, and Staff time Possible FEMA HMA HMGP Or BRIC Funding for safe room construction projects 17 Severe Summer Storms Mitigation Preparedness & Response Support Upgrade the warning siren paging system to newer technologies, and identify areas for voice sirens.
 Ongoing High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna SC Emergency Management in coordination with townships and local cities New outdoor emergency warning sirens were installed in Ellendale, Blooming Prairie and Owatonna.
 In Owatonna the siren system was completely replaced with new sirens and voice sirens were installed at Lake Kohlmeyer, Downtown, the water park and at the Steele County Fairgrounds.
 A new voice siren was also recently installed at the Brooktree Golf course.
-New outdoor emergency warning siren for consideration of adding a siren in Meriden Township Upgrade siren in Berlin township around Beaver Lake park, and Owatonna Township County Budget 18 Severe Summer Storms Education & Awareness Programs Provide public awareness & education of what the warning sirens mean and what safety measures to take when they are activated.
+New outdoor emergency warning siren for consideration of adding a siren in Meriden Township Upgrade siren in Berlin township around Beaver Lake park, and Owatonna Township Steele County EM Budget, General Funds, and Staff time./ City Budgets, General funds, and Staff time Possible FEMA HMA HMGP 5% initiative for projects 18 Severe Summer Storms Education & Awareness Programs Provide public awareness & education of what the warning sirens mean and what safety measures to take when they are activated.
 Ongoing High 2023- 2028 Steele County SC Emergency Management This is accomplished through a media campaign for Severe Weather Awareness Week with the National Weather Service.
 Steele County also participates in the Statewide Tornado Drill in April each year.
-County Budget 19 Severe Summer Storms Education & Awareness Programs Provide awareness and education to homeowners and businesses on measures to decrease the vulnerability of homes and public buildings from damage from lightning strikes.
+Steele County EM Budget, General Funds, and Staff time./ City Budgets, General funds, and Staff time 19 Severe Summer Storms Education & Awareness Programs Provide awareness and education to homeowners and businesses on measures to decrease the vulnerability of homes and public buildings from damage from lightning strikes.
 Ongoing Moderate 2023- 2028 Steele County SC Emergency Management and Municipal Public Utility providers This is accomplished through information from the public utilities.
-County Budget, Utility Funding
+Steele County EM Budget, General Funds, and Staff time./ City Budgets, General funds, and Staff time Possible FEMA HMA HMGP Or BRIC Funding for projects